1. Home

 Ray Boltz quietly retired from Christian Music in 2004.

 Boltz performed new music 10 days later at the GLBT friendly Metropolitan Community Church in Washington.
 Nearly all the new material he sang in his roughly 75-minute set addressed the gay experience.
-It was reported that the audience responded with a standing ovation to the clear, pro-gay message.
+It was reported by the Blade that the audience responded with a standing ovation to the clear, pro-gay message.

 • 2004 - The Unchanging Story